Tree-level unitarity in Higgs inflation in the metric and the Palatini formulation: Unitarity bound

+As noted above, our metric formulation amplitudes agree with those in \cite{Ren:2014}, and our metric and Palatini results disagree with \cite{Antoniadis:2021axu}, where the $\pi^{0} h \rightarrow \pi^{0} h$ scattering amplitude was calculated.
+The difference with \cite{Antoniadis:2021axu}, although large for the amplitude of the scattering $\pi^{0} h \rightarrow \pi^{0} h$, does not lead to a significant difference in $\Lambda$, because in our calculation the contribution of this channel is negligible, and the amplitudes of the dominant channels have the same parametric dependence on $\xi$ as the \cite{Antoniadis:2021axu} amplitude for $\pi^{0} h \rightarrow \pi^{0} h$ scattering.

+In the limit $\xi\gg1$, the dominant scattering amplitudes in \re{a0large} grow like $\xi E^2$, in both the metric and the Palatini formulation.
 In order to get the precise unitarity violation scale $\Lambda$ for a general field value, we diagonalise the scattering matrix \re{a0} and apply the partial wave unitarity condition \re{puc} to the largest eigenvalue.
-We compare this scale to the background field $\bh$, the canonical background field $\bar\chi$, the energy density scale $U^{1/4}$, and the Hubble rate $H$\footnote{Not to be confused with the Higgs doublet introduced in \sec{sec:calc}.}.
+We compare this scale to the Hubble rate $H$\footnote{Not to be confused with the Higgs doublet introduced in \sec{sec:calc}.}, the energy density scale $U^{1/4}$, the background field $\bh$, and the canonical background field $\bar\chi$.

 The scattering amplitudes \re{a0} depend on the two variables $\bar h$ and $\xi$, and the former appears only in the combination $\xi \bh^2$.
 The value of $\xi$ is related to the Higgs quartic coupling $\lambda$ by the amplitude $A_{\text{s}}$ of the inflationary scalar perturbations, \bea A_{\text{s}} &=& \frac{N^2}{12 \pi^2} \frac{\lambda}{\xi (1+p6\xi)} \ , \eea where $N$ is the number of e-folds from the CMB pivot scale $k=0.05$ Mpc$^{-1}$ until the end of inflation, and $\lambda$ is the Higgs quartic coupling.
 The observed value is $A_{\text{s}}=2\times10^{-9}$ \cite{Akrami:2018odb}.
 The number of e-folds in the metric case is $N=55-\Delta N$, where $\Delta N$ is the duration of reheating.
 In the metric formulation it is not clear whether $\Delta N=4$ or $\Delta N\ll1$ \cite{Bezrukov:2008ut, GarciaBellido:2008ab, Figueroa:2009, Figueroa:2015, Repond:2016, Ema:2016, DeCross:2016, Sfakianakis:2018lzf, Hamada:2020kuy}.
 We assume $\Delta N=4$.
 In the Palatini formulation reheating is almost instant, and the number of e-folds depends on $\xi$ \cite{Rubio:2019}.
 Gathering both cases, we have \bea N &=& 51 \qquad\qquad\qquad\qquad\qquad\quad\ \, \text{metric} \el N &=& 55 - \frac{1}{4} \ln\xi = 49 - \frac{1}{4} \ln\lambda \qquad \text{Palatini} \ , \eea where we have used \re{As}.
 We have approximately $\xi=4\times10^4\sqrt{\lambda}$ in the metric case and $\xi=1\times10^{10}\lambda$ in the Palatini case.
 The perturbativity limit $\lambda<1$ gives $\xi<4.3\times10^4$ in the metric formulation and $\xi<1\times10^{10}$ in the Palatini formulation, a much tighter constraint than the collider limit discussed in \sec{sec:EW}.
 The number of e-folds is related to the field value during slow-roll as \cite{Bezrukov:2007, Rasanen:2017} \bea N = \frac{1+p6\xi}{8} \bh^2 \ . \eea